Julie Bryce

 Here are several ongoing projects that fit under this large umbrella (listed along a quasi-increasing temperature gradient):

-controls on arsenic in New England groundwater drinking supplies
+• Environmental controls on geogenic arsenic in New England groundwater drinking supplies

 Both the UNH Clean lab and the UNH plasma lab include exhausting polypropylene laminar flow hoods, polypropylene laminar flow workstations, centrifuges, balances, ultrasonicating mixers, water polisher systems capable of achieving 18MO•cm DI water and Teflon-coated hot plates.
 Our in situ work is supported by petrographic microscopes, ‘picking’ scopes with variable zoom ranges and rock preparation facilities available through the Department of Earth Sciences.